 - Crusty bread

-Serve with a dollop of Greek yogurt, more chilli flakes, coriander leaves and some good crusty bread.
+- Serve with a dollop of Greek yoghurt, more chilli flakes, coriander leaves and some good crusty bread.

 - Calories are approximate and do not include toppings or bread.

 - Roast Butternut Squash Soup and Parsnip Soup